denis-it/ucGoZilla/README.md

 # ucGoZilla

-This is a fork of original Windows-only flash tool for [ucGoZilla](http://prottoss.com/projects/ucgozilla/ucgozilla.htm) AVR programmer.
+This is a cross-platform fork of original Windows-only flash tool for [ucGoZilla](http://prottoss.com/projects/ucgozilla/ucgozilla.htm) AVR programmer.

 ## Modifications